tsdobbs/encyclopedia_brunch/README.md

 =======================================================================================

 ###Files:
-* run.py - Run this file to start the Flask server
+* run.py - Run this file to start the app, running on Flask
 * \__init\__.py - Initializes the Flask framework and the SQLAlchemy extension
 * config.py - Configures SQLAlechmy to open the correct database from which to read content
 * models.py - Defines the database models for the app